 At the time the Option is exercised or at the time some or all of the Stock issued under the Plan is disposed of (or at any other time that a taxable event related to the Plan occurs), the Participant must make adequate provision for the Company's or the Employer's federal, state, local or any other tax liability payable to any authority including taxes imposed by jurisdictions outside of the U.S., national insurance, social security or other tax withholding obligations, if any, which arise upon the exercise of the Option or the disposition of the Stock (or any other taxable event related to the Plan), including, for the avoidance of doubt, any liability to pay an employer tax or social insurance contribution which has been shifted from the Company or any Employer to the Participant as a matter of law or contract.
-At any time, the Company or the Employer may, but shall not be obligated to, withholding required to make available to the Company or the Employer any tax deductions or benefits attributable to sale or early disposition of Stock by the Participant.
-In addition, the Company or the Employer may, but shall not be obligated to, withhold from the proceeds of the Stock or any other method of withholding the Company or the Employer deems appropriate.
+At any time, the Company or the Employer may, but shall not be obligated to, withhold from the Participant's compensation the amount necessary for the Company or the Employer to meet applicable withholding obligations, including any withholding required to make available to the Company or the Employer any tax deductions or benefits attributable to sale or early disposition of Stock by the Participant.
+In addition, the Company or the Employer may, but shall not be obligated to, withhold from the method of withholding the Company or the Employer deems appropriate.